Treatment and Research

-- Behind-the-ear hearing aids consist of a hard plastic case worn behind the ear and connected to a plastic earmold that fits inside the outer ear.
+- Behind-the-ear (BTE) hearing aids consist of a hard plastic case worn behind the ear and connected to a plastic earmold that fits inside the outer ear.
 The electronic parts are held in the case behind the ear.
 Sound travels from the hearing aid through the earmold and into the ear.
 BTE aids are used by people of all ages for mild to profound hearing loss.

 - In-the-ear hearing aids fit completely inside the outer ear.
 The case holding the electronic components is made of hard plastic.
 Some in-the-ear hearing aids may also use a telecoil, which is a small magnetic coil that allows you to receive sound through the circuitry of the hearing aid, rather than through the microphone.
 You can use the telecoil when you use the telephone and when you are in public places that have installed induction loop systems, such as churches, schools, airports, and auditoriums.